 Criminal Investigation Unit

 The Criminal Investigations Unit is responsible for investigating crimes and incidents that occur on MBTA property and within MBTA Transit Police jurisdiction, including commuter rail incidents.
 The Unit conducts all death investigations in conjunction with the District Attorneys' Offices and has primary jurisdiction for all criminal acts perpetrated on the MBTA Transit System.
 The Unit is supported in its mission by Crime Scene Services.
-Additionally, the Criminal Investigations Unit works in close partnership with the Boston Police Youth Violence Strike Force and numerous other local agencies on various investigative initiatives.
+Additionally, the Criminal Investigations Unit works in close partnership with the Boston Police Youth Violence Strike Force and numerous other federal, state, and local agencies on various investigative initiatives.

 Crime Scene Services

-StopWatch is a collaborative program under the leadership of MBTA Transit Police Chief Paul S. MacMillan who strongly supports the Department′s commitment to working effectively with youth.
+The StopWatch Program is a collaborative program under the leadership of MBTA Transit Police Chief Kenneth Green who strongly supports the Department’s commitment to working effectively with youth.
 This is accomplished by using skillful, respectful interventions into situations of potential disorder, by officers in a manner that will maintain the confidence of the community and the respect of youth.
 The program is designed to “Stop” and “Watch” the behavior of students on their way to and from school or to school-related functions while they wait for trains and buses.
 The mission of StopWatch is to build a collaboration of caring adults in the law enforcement and youth advocacy communities.
 This is done by positively interacting with the 40,000+ students who use public transportation daily to attend school.
 See More